ZlxmChen/BibTex-ScholarLink-Extractor/README.md

 ## Features

-- Extracts citation links from Google Scholar based on input queries.
+- Extracts citation links from Google Scholar based on input queries (Support fuzzy search).
 - Fetches bibliographic data in `.bib` format for each citation.
 - Supports appending or overwriting results in the output files.
 - Handles empty lines and failed queries gracefully.

+## Features Incoming
+- Support for GB/T 7714
+- Enhance fuzzy search result
 ## Requirements

 - Python 3.7 or higher